mediaexplorer74/Avalonia.UWP/ReadMe.md

 ## 2 super-crazy ideas from [m][e]

-- XBOX UWP apps
+- "Avalonia Engine"-based XBOX UWP apps
-- ARM64 UWP aps, hehe (not for W10M... but... who knows if you get early builds of avalonia 0.5...)
+- "Avalonia Engine"-based ARM64 UWP apps, hehe (not for W10M... but... who knows if you get early builds of Avaloniaui 0.5...)

 ## Words of the author